Secure ID management with cloud computing

 Anvis accesses all of these services from a high security data center run by T-Systems in Germany.
 The data is encrypted and then sent to the corporate network.
 The IT department is also able to use the ID management solution to handle additional corporate processes at any time as needed.
 Because the company has access to transparent proof of performance, Anvis can even calculate costs based on which department is using the services.
 Anvis paid a fixed price for installation of the solution and now only has to pay the operating costs for each registered employee.

-Detailed information about the Anvis Group reference
+More about Anvis Group customer reference

 - The Anvis Group develops and produces high-precision damping components for chassis, exhaust system suspension, engine mounting and oscillation dampers.